laxeye/zga/README.md

 Otherwise you may install dependencies to existing conda environment:

-`conda install "python>=3.6" fastp "spades>=3.12" unicycler checkm-genome dfast bbmap blast biopython nxtrim "mash>=2" flye racon "samtools>=1.9"`
+`conda install "python>=3.6" fastp "spades>=3.12" unicycler checkm-genome dfast bbmap blast "biopython<=1.77" nxtrim "mash>=2" flye racon "samtools>=1.9"`

 Of course, it's possible to use *another ways* even compile all tools from source code.
 In this case you should check if binaries are in your '$PATH' variable.

-### Install from PyPI

-Run `pip install zga`.
-Biopython is the only one dependency installed from PyPI.
-All other dependencies You should install manually or using **conda** as mentioned above.
-CheckM is available on **PyPi**, but it's easier to install it using **conda**.

-### Get source from Github

-You can get ZGA by cloning from the repository with `git clone https://github.com/laxeye/zga.git` or by downloading an archive.
-After downloading enter the directory `cd zga` and run `python3 setup.py install`.
+### DFAST database download

+After installation DFAST downloads some basic databases.
+It's recommended to download more databases using *dfast_file_downloader.py* command-line script:

+Run `dfast_file_downloader.py -h` to see available databases and options.

 ### Operating systems requirements

-ZGA was tested on Ubuntu 18.04 and 19.10.
-Most probably any modern 64-bit Linux distribuition is enough.
+ZGA was tested on Ubuntu 18.04, 19.10 and 20.04.
+Most probably any modern 64-bit Linux distribuition is suitable.

 Your feedback on other OS is welcome!